 According to national health statistics from 2011, 50 million people in the US were diagnosed with arthritis.
 The most common form of arthritis is osteoarthritis, or “wear and tear” arthritis.
 Shoulder osteoarthritis is less common than osteoarthritis in the hip and knee joints, as the shoulder is not a weight bearing joint.
 However, shoulder arthritis is still fairly common.

-Shoulder arthritis often develops as a result of prior trauma to the shoulder, such as recurrent shoulder dislocations or following a shoulder fracture.
+Stiff shoulder often develops as a result of prior trauma to the shoulder, such as recurrent shoulder dislocations or following a shoulder fracture.
 It is also more commonly seen in patients who have done a lot of heavy lifting or a lot of repetitive overhead work during their lifetime.
 As a result of these activities and given how mobile the shoulder joint is, there is increased shear forces across the coating (articular) cartilage covering the ball and socket, and this cartilage then wears away more quickly.
 When the articular cartilage wears away completely, there is bone on bone contact between the ball and the socket causing pain, inflammation, and loss of range of motion.

 More rarely, rheumatoid arthritis–an autoimmune disease arthritis–can develop.
 Dr. Cunningham is a shoulder specialist at Vail Summit Orthopaedics.
 He is an expert at diagnosing and treating shoulder arthritis for patients in Vail, Summit County, Aspen, and Denver, CO.

 What are Symptoms of Arthritis in the Shoulder?